The Evil Dead: Foreign market

-Unofficial sequels were also made in Italy, where the film was known as La Casa ("The House").
-Produced by Joe D'Amato's Filmirage, two films were released and marketed as sequels to Evil Dead II including: Umberto Lenzi's La Casa 3: Ghosthouse and La Casa 4: Witchery starring Linda Blair and David Hasselhoff.
+Unofficial sequels were made in Italy, where the film was known as La Casa ("The House").
+Produced by Joe D'Amato's Filmirage, two mostly unrelated films were released and marketed as sequels to Evil Dead II: Umberto Lenzi's La Casa 3: Ghosthouse and La Casa 4: Witchery starring Linda Blair and David Hasselhoff.
 The final film was released in 1990 and titled, La Casa 5: Beyond Darkness.
 The film House II: The Second Story was reissued and retitled in Italy as La Casa 6; followed by The Horror Show which was released in Italy as La Casa 7.

+In 2008, an unofficial remake was also produced in India under the title Bach Ke Zara.

 Legacy

 The original Evil Dead trilogy of films has been recognized as one of the most successful cult film series in history.
 David Lavery, in his book The Essential Cult TV Reader, surmised that Campbell's "career is a practical guide to becoming a cult idol".
 The film launched the careers of Raimi and Campbell, who have since collaborated frequently.
 Raimi has worked with Campbell in virtually all of his films since, and Campbell has appeared in cameo roles in all three of Raimi's Spider-Man films (as well as a very brief appearance at the end of Darkman), which have become some of the highest-grossing films in history.
 Though it has often been considered an odd choice for Raimi, a director known for his violent horror films, to direct a family-friendly franchise, the hiring was mostly inspired by Raimi's passion for comic books as a child.
 Raimi returned to the horror-comedy genre in 2009 with Drag Me to Hell.

 Critics have often compared Campbell's later performances to his role in Evil Dead, which has been called his defining role.
 Campbell's performance as Ash has been compared to roles ranging from his performance of Elvis Presley in the film Bubba Ho-tep to the bigamous demon in The X-Files episode "Terms of Endearment".
 Campbell's fan base gradually developed after the release of Evil Dead II and his short-lived series The Adventures of Brisco County, Jr..
 He is a regular favorite at most fan conventions and often draws sold-out auditoriums at his public appearances.
 The Evil Dead developed a substantial cult following throughout the years, and has often been cited as a defining cult classic.